It's Time for a CPG Digital Transformation. Here's Why - and Why Now.

 Global CPG brands have faced decades of eroding market share and declining profitability.
 Why is this?
 Reduced barriers to entry for manufacturing, and availability of stock packaging, have made it easier for agile upstarts to launch competing products quickly.
 At the same time, e-commerce gives us an infinite store shelf on the internet – brick and mortar retailers can gatekeep their in-store displays, but anyone can set up an online shopping cart.
 And most importantly, these quick moving digital natives can effectively target market niches and forge a dynamic, even intimate, relationship with their consumers by addressing needs and desire that may have been ignored by the big brands.

-CPG companies will not reverse these trends, but they can learn to seize the same opportunities that their small, quick-moving competitors have, to differentiate their brands and cultivate loyal customers.
+CPG firms will not reverse these trends, but they can learn to seize the same opportunities that their small, quick-moving competitors have, to differentiate their brands and cultivate loyal customers.

 Early indications show that connected packaging provides a truly unique value proposition for consumers.
 Brands who are early adopters of connected packaging technologies will leverage solutions such as auto-replenishment, direct-to-consumer communication, and home inventory management to create consumer experiences that are superior to the traditional options.

-Marketing teams of connected products will be flush with new engagement opportunities that can be used to truly differentiate from the rest.
+CPG marketers of connected products will be flush with new engagement opportunities that can be used to truly differentiate from the rest and build competitive advantage.
 Due to the nature of these digital solutions, these brands will inherently be stickier.

 The following factors will contribute to ecosystem stickiness, driving improved market share and profitability for CPG brands: